Wynyard Park services

 Plans for a service area at this busy junction were first submitted in 1991 by Fairhurst Land Developers.
 The first drawings showed the entry roundabout further east than it is now, with a lodge in the south-west corner, a shop and restaurant in the north-west corner and a picnic area in the north-east corner.
 The car park was in the middle with lorry parking at the north end, and the petrol station is roughly in the same place it is today.
 The 'missing' A19 southbound slip road was provided as part of the project.

-The site eventually opened in 1998 with a bp filling station, McDonald's Drive Thru restaurant, Holiday Inn Express hotel and an Innkeepers Fayre pub-restaurant known as the 'Wynyard Park Inn' featuring a Wacky Warehouse children's play area.
+The site opened in 1998 with a BP filling station, a McDonald's Drive Thru restaurant, a Holiday Inn Express hotel and an Innkeepers Fayre pub-restaurant known as the 'Wynyard Park Inn'.
+This included the Wacky Warehouse children's play area.

 Additions and Expansion

-The Wynyard Park Inn was rebranded in 2005 to become the Wolviston branch of Toby Carvery.
-The hotel also received a 29-bed extension in 2007, with the hotel also rebranding to Premier Inn around this time.
+The Wynyard Park Inn was rebranded in 2005 to become the 'Wolviston' branch of Toby Carvery.
+The hotel received a 29-bed extension in 2007, and it was sold to Premier Inn the following year.

-The filling station later went onto become a Shell site.
-This later changed back to bp in late 2012.
+The filling station went onto become a Shell site.
+This later changed back to BP in late 2012, with a Nisa Local store.

-A Costa Drive Thru was built on one of the only remaining undeveloped areas of the site adjacent to the A19 southbound sliproad in 2016.
-The hotel and restaurant also received an extension in the same year.
+A Costa Drive Thru was built on one of the only remaining plots of land in 2016, next to the A19 slip road.
+The hotel and restaurant received another extension in the same year.

-A Domino's Pizza store was added next to the entrance road in December 2018.
-This later gained 2 InstaVolt electric vehicle charging points in the car park in 2020.
+A Domino's Pizza store was added next to the entrance road in December 2018 - an unusual feature for a service area.
+Two InstaVolt electric vehicle charging points were added to the car park in 2020.

-MFG acquired the filling station in late 2017 and re-branded the shop from Nisa Local to Londis.
-During early 2022, they refurbished the sales building adding updated Londis branding and swapping the Subway franchise for a Greggs.
-The new Greggs store opened on 10 February 2022.
-They also installed one of their 'MFG EV Power' electric vehicle charging hubs and the 8 charging bays are expected to go live in May 2022.
+MFG acquired the filling station in late 2017 and re-branded the shop to Londis.
+During early 2022, they refurbished the sales building adding updated the Londis branding.
+The Subway franchise was swapped for Greggs, opening on 10 February 2022.
+They installed one of their 'MFG EV Power' electric vehicle charging hubs, with eight charging bays waiting to go live.

 |Elwick (2 miles)||Services on the A19||Ingleby Arncliffe (17 miles)|